-(i) the horse is registered with Standardbred Canada or the United States Trotting Association in the current ownership of the foreign buyer;
+(i) the horse is registered with the Association in the current ownership of the foreign buyer;

-(ii) the certificate of registration, in current ownership of the foreign buyer of the horse, is presented to Standardbred Canada; and
+(ii) the certificate of registration, if issued, in current ownership of the foreign buyer of the horse, is presented to the Association; and

-- Upon completion of these regulations, Standardbred Canada will issue an Export Certificate, to the respective regulatory body of the final importing country, via electronic transmission or courier.
-Said certificate will include the breeding details, registered ownership, earnings, race record, racelines & DNA and/or Blood Typing identification and the respective markers.
+- Upon completion of these regulations, Standardbred Canada will issue an Export Certificate, to the respective regulatory body of the final importing country, via electronic transmission.
+Said certificate will include the breeding details, registered ownership, earnings, race record, racelines & DNA Typing identification and the respective markers.

-- No Export Certificate will be granted for a horse that is not tattooed or freeze branded in a manner prescribed by Standardbred Canada.
+- No Export Certificate will be granted for a horse that is not tattooed or freeze branded or microchipped in a manner prescribed by Standardbred Canada.

 NOTE: Any mare or horse imported to a UET country for breeding, after January 1, 2012, shall be tested, based on the hair testing method, for anabolic steroids and/or growth hormones.
 Any mare or horse tested positive for anabolic steroids or growth hormones may be excluded from breeding.